jeckman/wpgplus/README.txt

 == Changelog ==

+= 0.8.3 =
+* One user reported multiple posts to Google+ for one WordPress post, so I tightened the final POST to google+ to not follow redirects, which should not be required.

 = 0.8.2 =
 * That's what I get for weekend coding.
 Left a number of old debug statements in the main plugin file that weren't using the new function.